What are the Components of Financial Statements?

 - Cash flow Statement provides information about the company’s cash receipts and cash payments during an accounting period which provides meaningful information to analyze the liquidity, solvency and financial flexibility of the business.

 This has been a guide to Components of Financial Statements.
-Here we discuss the top 4 components of financial statements (income statement, balance sheet, cash flows, statement of changes in equity) with its format and explanation.
+Here we discuss the top 4 components including income statement, balance sheet, cash flows, statement of changes in equity with its format and explanation.
 You may learn more about accounting from the following articles –